wp-plugins/wishpond-social-campaigns/readme.txt

 > Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 This plugin works great with the [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") and the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugins to get more leads and improved conversion rates on your site.

 Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 Run Sweepstakes, Photo Contests and more with one easy plugin.
-Some of our customers boast over **30,000 leads in 6 weeks**.

 This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin.

 **Free Trial & Pricing**

+**30,000 leads in 6 weeks** were acquired by some of our customers, which is unparalleled value for your money.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

 A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

-Some of our experienced customers boast **over a few thousand leads** for this price, which is unparalleled value for your money.

 **Why use Wishpond’s Wordpress Plugin?**